Area(s) of ExpertiseContemporary Art, Latin American Art, photography, New Media, Performance, decolonial and cultural

 Over the last several decades, Tuer has served as a board member for the Power Plant; Toronto Arts Council; Cinemateque Ontario; Funnel Film Theatre; Hemispheric Institute; Prefix Photo; LACAP (Latin American-Canadian Art Projects); Public; Fuse and C magazines.
 She has also served as a juror for all levels of government cultural funding, as well as for international festivals and museums.

-At OCAD University, she has served in an administrative capacity as Acting Graduate Director of Criticism and Curatorial Practice MFA (2017-18); Acting Dean of Faculty of Liberal Arts and Sciences and the School of Interdisciplinary Studies (2015); founding Chair of Visual and Critical Studies undergraduate art history Honours BA program (2013-15); Undergraduate Chair of Criticism and Curatorial Practice BFA (2007-9); Founding Graduate Director of Criticism and Curatorial Practice MFA (2008-9); and Acting Dean of Liberal Studies (2003).
+At OCAD, Tuer has served in various administrative capacites, including Acting Dean of the Faculty of Liberal Arts and Sciences; founding Chair of Honours BA Visual and Critical Studies program; Undergraduate Chair of the BFA in Criticism and Curatorial Practice; and Graduate Director of the MFA in Criticism and Curatorial Practice.

 Tuer teaches courses on Latin American art, cultural memory, history of photography and new media art, curatorial practice, and cultural/postcolonial theory.
-At the graduate level, she teaches courses on postcolonial and contemporary art theory and curating.
-She has supervised students across a range of MA and MFA programs.
+At the graduate level, she teaches courses on postcolonial and contemporary art theory and curating and has supervised students across a range of MA and MFA programs.

 Guest Curator, Frida and Diego: Passion, Politics and Painting, Art Gallery of Ontario, October 2012-January 2013